archesproject/arches-docs/docs/installing/installation.rst

 Installing Core Arches
 ######################

+Most of the instructions here will focus on installation of Arches on the Ubuntu distribution of Linux.
+Arches can also be installed on Windows and macOS, but installation on those operating systems will likely require additional configuration and debugging.

 .. seealso::

     If you plan to extend or contribute to Arches, please see :ref:`Creating a Development Environment`.